algosup/2023-2024-project-3-virtual-processor-team-4/documents/QA/test_plan.md

 #### Smoke testing

-The quality assurance is going to use a smoke testing strategy for the assembler, like this he would be sure that it works as intended by doing some easy tests each time he ran the code.
+The quality assurance would use a smoke testing strategy for the assembler, like this he would be sure that it would work as intended by doing some easy tests each time he would run the code.

 #### Unit testing